neovide/neovide/README.md

 ## Features

-Should be a standard full features Neovim GUI.
+Should be a standard fully featured Neovim GUI.
 Beyond that there are some visual niceties:

 ### Ligatures